jhrozek/scc-demo/README.md

 the annotations by a trusted workload such as the SPO (although this is not tied to the SPO per se).

-Using this MustRunAsRange strategy, a new default SCC (let's call it `restricted`) could be added that acts as the `anyuid` SCC, but allows the `MustRunAsRange` SELinux strategy.
+Using this `MustRunAsRange` strategy, a new default SCC (let's call it `measured`) could be added that acts as the `anyuid` SCC, but allows the `MustRunAsRange` SELinux strategy.
 Other SCCs could be added by the administrator depending on the needs, e.g. depending on what volumes must be used or what UIDs must be used.

+The situation with seccomp profiles is a little different because there is no seccomp strategy, but rather a list of allowed seccomp profiles, where all but the privileged SCCs allow none and the privileged SCC allows all.
+We could perhaps add a new field (`seccompSelection`) that would control if this field is taken into account and would default to true for backwards compatibility and if set to false, the namespace annotations would be used, as with the SELinux `MustRunAsRange` strategy.

 ## Contingency plan